CenturyLinkCloud/clc-go-cli/README.md

 clc group list --data-center <data-center> --query id --output text
 ```

-Get the list of subgroups.
-Use a "SubGroup" alias for subgroups IDs in the output:
+**Get the list of subgroups.
+Use a "SubGroup" alias for subgroups IDs in the output:**

 ```
 clc group get --group-id <root-group-id> --query 'groups.{SubGroup:id}'
 ```

-Create your own group inside the one queried:
+**Create your own group inside the one queried:**

 ```
 clc group create --name "my group" --description "A group of mine" --parent-group-id <group-id> --custom-fields "id=<some-field>,value=<some-value>" "id=<another-field>,value=<another-value>"
 ```

-Note how we set custom fields here.
+**Note:** Pay attention to how we set custom fields.
 According to the command help, the `--custom-fields` argument accepts an array of objects with 2 keys each: `id` and `value`.
 The tool interprets multiple space-separated values as an array and each object can be specified using the `key1=value1,key2=value2,..`-notation, which is described in more detail further in the document.

-Create a server:
+**Create a server:**

 ```
 clc server create --name myserv --source-server-id <template-id> --group-id <group-id> --cpu 1 --memory-gb 1